Killing of Christian Hall: Background

+Hall had faced increasing mental health challenges due to the COVID-19 pandemic and was most recently affected by the loss of his usual therapy counsellor, followed by a break-up with his on-off girlfriend in October, after another man had threatend to kill himself over her.

 Incident

-On December 30, 2020, police arrived on the Pennsylvania Route 33 overpass above Interstate 80 responding to a call about a distraught man, later identified as Hall.
+On December 30, 2020, Hall was dropped off at his workplace at a convenience store by his mother.
+He walked to an overpass of Pennsylvania Route 33 above Interstate 80 and at 1:30 p.m., Hall called emergency services to report a "suicider", resulting in the arrival of police.
 Footage of the scene showed him pacing around and clutching what appears to be a gun.
 Initial reports said Hall placed it on the ground after being ordered to do so, and began negotiating with the officers, but soon picked it up again.
 Around 1:38 p.m., Hall was shot seven times by the troopers.
 Hall was carrying a pellet gun and allegedly picked it back up from the ground, after commands issued by the police.
 Hall, while still possessing the gun, began to raise his arms and hands when he was shot.
 He was taken to the Lehigh Valley Hospital-Pocono in East Stroudsburg, where he later died from his injuries.